William Morris Chapter

 William Morris Chapter DAR

 Our chapter was strengthened in 1992, when a merger between the William Morris Chapter and Fort Lee Chapters was approved.
-This merger has brought with it new friendships and increased opportunities for service.
+In 2009, our chapter was further strengthened when the Charleston Chapter merged with us.
+These mergers have brought with them new friendships and increased opportunities for service.

 Past Regents of the William Morris Chapter: